Sohaib-2/tech-issues-solutions/README.md

 ## 🔍 Purpose

-This repository was created to document and share solutions to various technical issues I've encountered while myself.
+This repository was created to document and share solutions to various technical issues I've encountered  myself.
 After spending countless hours searching forums, documentation, and Stack Overflow to fix common problems, I realized that having all these solutions in one organized place would save time for both myself and others.

 The goal is to provide clear, step-by-step guides with practical solutions that anyone can follow, even without advanced technical knowledge.